-Section 7 is largely taken from (Gruber et al. 2017) and it presents the broadest review, to date, of the current use and application of the ESA CCI SM product by the wider scientific community.
+Section 6 is largely taken from (Dorigo et al., 2017) and it presents the broadest review, to date, of the current use and application of the ESA CCI SM product by the wider scientific community.
 In this section it is shown how ESA CCI SM has contributed to improved process understanding in the following Earth system domains: climate variability and change, land-atmosphere interactions, global biogeochemical cycles, hydrological and land surface modelling, drought applications, and meteorology.
-The exhaustive list of references for this section are presented in Section 12.